-Continuing with our ‘Recreate the Look’ series, here I show you how to recreate the looks and styles of the 1930s, with modern reproduction clothing.
-Original 1930s pieces can be difficult to acquire, but with a few hints and tips of the popular styles to look out for, a 1930s look can be styled with modern day clothing on offer from the retailers of today.
+Continuing with our ‘Recreate the Look’ series, here I show you how to recreate 1930s outfits for women with modern reproduction clothing.
+Original 1930s pieces can be difficult to acquire, but with a few hints and tips on the popular styles to look out for, a casual or dressy 1930s outfit can be styled with modern day clothing offered by the retailers of today.

 The most widely recognized silhouette of the 1930s is long, sleek lines.
-Fashions were subtle, gone were the glittering beaded gowns of the Jazz Age.
+Fashions were now subtle — gone were the glittering beaded gowns of the Jazz Age.

-Advances in technology meant that film making grew enormously during this era, both in terms of the amount of films produced, and the popularity with audiences.
-Film studios were big business, and fashion retailers soon realized that the cinema-goers appetite to emulate the looks of the latest MGM starlet converted nicely into sales.
+Advances in technology meant that filmmaking grew enormously during this era, both in terms of the number of films produced and their popularity with audiences.
+Film studios were big businesses, and fashion retailers soon realized that the cinema-goer’s appetite to emulate the looks of the latest MGM starlet converted nicely into sales.

-For the woman at home in the 1930s, there was the humble house dress.
+For the woman at home in the ’30s, there was the humble house dress.
 Developed in the early 20th century, it was a kind of ‘uniform of the home’.
 Early 1920s examples are more closely likened to aprons, whereas the 1930s incarnation more closely resembled a housecoat in design.
-Women wore house dresses whilst at home performing housework, cooking or cleaning.
-They often featured a wrap style of fastening, or the newly popular zipper.
-Initially house dresses were one of only a few articles of clothing to utilize the zipper (or sliders as they were also known), although fashions soon adopted them as a convenient fastening method.
+Women wore house dresses whilst at home performing housework, cooking, or cleaning.
+They often featured a wrap style of fastening or the newly popular zipper.
+Initially, 30s house dresses were one of only a few articles of clothing to utilize the zipper (or sliders as they were also known), although fashions soon adopted them as a convenient fastening method.

 The house dress was usually made from a durable but easy to clean fabric, such as cotton.
-The fabric was usually plain, but towards the end of the decade started to feature larger patterns.
-Today, a housedress need not be confined to the home, they are pretty, feminine and – due to the loosely fitted style – comfortable.
+The fabric was usually plain, but towards the end of the decade it started to feature larger patterns.
+Today, a housedress need not be confined to the home as they are pretty, feminine and – due to the loosely fitted style – comfortable.
 Wear for a more relaxed ‘everyday’ take on vintage styling.
-Shop 1930s day dresses and shoes here.

-Shades of cream and white were an especially popular choice, as it displayed ones tan to best effect.
-Women wore two-pieces, playsuits and loose 1930s pants in their pursuit of fresh air and sunshine.
+In shades of cream and white, sailor stripes and nautical motifs were an especially popular choice, as it displayed one’s tan to best effect.
+Women wore two-pieces, playsuits, and loose 1930s pants in their pursuit of fresh air and sunshine.

 Blouse necklines could be dressed up or down with the use of removable collars and dickeys.
 Sewing pattern companies even produced patterns specifically for detachable collars, with the professional woman in mind.

-The fashionable silhouette of the era was a defined waist, narrow hips and broad shoulders.
+The fashionable silhouette of the era was a defined waist, narrow hips, and broad shoulders.
 Here we can see the beginnings of the favored styles for the next decade.
-Overall subtle details prevailed, although the main focus of the style would be at the shoulders and neckline.
-Large bows sat high at the neck, caplets were worn to coordinate with the wearers outfit, and circular flounces of fabric adorned the shoulders.
-Even jackets were cut so as to draw attention to the defined sleek waist and hips, in contrast to the dramatic shoulder and neckline details.
+Overall, subtle details prevailed, although the main focus of the style would be at the shoulders and neckline.
+Large bows sat high at the neck, caplets were worn to coordinate with the wearer’s outfit, and circular flounces of fabric adorned the shoulders.
+Even jackets and sweaters were cut so as to draw attention to the defined sleek waist and hips, in contrast to the dramatic shoulder and neckline details.

 This style is perhaps one of the easiest for us to recreate.
 Pair a sleek calf-length skirt with a neatly tailored blouse, adding a scarf at the neck for period detail.
-Enhance the look through the use of accessories – gloves, hat, handbag and smart heeled shoes.
+Enhance the look through the use of accessories – gloves, a hat, a handbag, and smart heeled shoes.

 1930s Beach Pajamas